coleifer/peewee/docs/peewee/example.rst

 .. image:: schema.jpg

-Here is what the code looks like:
+Here is what the "bare-bones" model definitions look like:

 .. code-block:: python